anilpank/javascriptninja/README.md

 ### Deleting Stuff
 - delete keyword can only delete something from an object.
 It can't delete variables or objects.
 It just fails silently.
 (Review deleting.js)
 - When you use strict mode, you get an error (Delete of an unqualified identifier in strict mode).
-Review deletingStrict.js
+Review deletingStrict.js.

+### Duplicates
+- There can be cases where you accidently put duplicate param names in method arguments.
+Then if you don't have strict mode, Javascript takes later argument and uses it's values.
+Have a look at duplicate.js
+- When you use strict mode, then you get SyntaxError: Duplicate parameter name not allowed in this context.
+Have a look at duplicateStrict.js.